The information on this page was provided by the law school.

 How to Apply for LLM Study at the University of Georgia School of Law

-To enroll in LLM studies at Georgia Law, you must have completed the following (typically, receipt of an LLB will satisfy the first two criteria):
+To enroll in LLM studies at the UGA School of Law, you must have completed the following (typically, receipt of an LLB will satisfy the first two criteria):

 - earned a degree equivalent to the Juris Doctor, or JD, from a recognized non-US law school

 - fulfilled the educational requirements for admission to the practice of law in a foreign country

 Make sure you have submitted the following documents through your LLM account in LSAC:

 - UGA application fee of $50